lukaswoj/ee-homework/ReadMe.md

 A purpose of this repository is to keep a track of steps performed during doing a homework from Equal Experts.

 I decided to go with *Mini Kube* project.

+### ToDo

+* Introduce secrets management
+* Introduce support for private docker registry
+* Extract base build image into separate creation process so we limit calls like "go get"